llw2/IT202/Project/Milestone1.md

 10. Double check the images load when viewing the markdown file (points will be lost for invalid/non-loading images)
 11. Make a pull request from Milestone1 to dev and merge it (resolve any conflicts)
-    - Make sure everything looks ok on heroku dev
+    - Make sure everything looks ok on NJIT's webserver dev
 12. Make a pull request from dev to prod (resolve any conflicts)
-    - Make sure everything looks ok on heroku prod
+    - Make sure everything looks ok on NJIT's webserver prod
 13. Submit the direct link from github prod branch to the milestone1.md file (no other links will be accepted and will result in 0) expandless